Dev0071/Dev0071/README.md

 - 👋 Hi, I’m @John
 - 👀 I’m a tech enthusiast
-- A fronten web developer
+- ✨ A frontend web developer
 - 🌱 My tech stack are HTML5, CSS, JAVASCRIPT and REACT
 - 💞️ I’m looking to collaborate on any open source project
 - 📫 Email me on kabiru.gacheru@gmail.com